openqueuenew/nsdi/openqueue/README.md

 ### Attach Qdisc ###
-Please note that you need to make sure you use the extended version of "tc" available in this repo.
+Please note that you need to use the extended version of "tc" that has support for OpenQueue when you do this.
+Its available on this repo at nsdi/iproute2/iproute2-4.3.0/.
+The README explains how to build and install it.

 * Attach OpenQueue qdisc with Policy oq_mod to interface eth0